christadler/SeisSol_ParamStudies/README.md

 # Submit Slurm jobs
+For a last double check:
+* Check whether the input directory is correct
+* Check your name/account, the project id and your email address
-Simply submit the generated slurm scripts with 'sbatch AltoTiberina*slurm'.
+* Make sure that the root output directory exists and is empty Then submit the generated slurm scripts with 'sbatch AltoTiberina*slurm'.

 # Manual